-To meet this requirement, the Permittee shall either purchase 1,606 acres of Covered Species credits from a CDFW-approved mitigation or conservation bank pursuant to Condition of Approval 9.2 below OR shall provide for both the permanent protection and management of 1,606 acres of Habitat Management (HM) lands pursuant to Condition of Approval 9.3 below and the calculation and deposit of the management funds pursuant to Condition of Approval 9.4 below.
+To meet this requirement, the Permittee shall either purchase 1,606 acres of desert tortoise credits and 1,838 acres of burrowing owl credits from a CDFW-approved mitigation or conservation bank pursuant to Condition of Approval 9.2 below OR shall provide for both the permanent protection and management of 1,606 acres of desert tortoise and 1,838 acres of burrowing owl Habitat Management (HM) lands pursuant to Condition of Approval 9.3 below and the calculation and deposit of the management funds pursuant to Condition of Approval 9.4 below.
+Mitigation credit purchase and/or HM lands acquisition may be nested such that the mitigation lands for one species may cover the mitigation requirements for the other species if it meets the selection criteria for each.
 Purchase of Covered Species credits OR permanent protection and funding for perpetual management of HM lands must be complete before starting Covered Activities, or within 18 months of the effective date of this ITP if Security is provided pursuant to Condition of Approval 10 below for all uncompleted obligations.